 The dean or faculty designate of each department which offers graduate work will assign a specific advisor for each student.
 The advisor will analyze the student's past record and assist him or her in planning a graduate program.

 Students in master's programs are required to register for a minimum of three (3) credit hours each semester, unless their only remaining academic work is their thesis or other major creative work.
 In the latter case they must register for at least one (1) credit hour every semester until the thesis has been completed, and at least three (3) credit hours total for the thesis or other creative work.

 In order to meet the academic residence requirement for the doctoral degree, students in doctoral programs must register for two consecutive semesters with a minimum course load of at least six (6) credit hours per semester.
 This course work is exclusive of dissertation course credit hours.
 The minimal full-time load is six (6) credit hours.

-Professional Studies students follow the guidelines set forth by that college.
+Master's Degree students in the School of Management follow the guidelines set forth by the school.

 Leave of Absence

 Graduate students who choose to absent themselves from the university without filing a Leave of Absence form will be withdrawn for lack of attendance during the first semester of absence (not including summer and intersession, except for programs in which these terms are required) When a student returns and wishes to re-enroll in courses, he or she must reapply for the school or college by contacting the appropriate Dean’s Office.
 The exception to this process is for graduate students in the College of Arts and Sciences who must reapply directly to the appropriate program director.